mui/toolpad/docs/data/toolpad/studio/components/button/button.md

 # Button

-<p class="description">Learn about the button component and it's usage in Toolpad.</p>
+<p class="description">Learn about the button component and it's usage in Toolpad Studio.</p>

 ## Demo